hailelagi/hailelagi.com/content/notes/how-do-databases-count.md

 (1 row)
 ```

-To answer our question, a query engine in [less than 500 lines](https://github.com/hailelagi/peppermint) of rust:
+To answer our question, a tiny, not at all functional, but illustrative, query engine in [less than 500 lines](https://github.com/hailelagi/peppermint) of rust:

 ```
 select count(distinct col) from table;